By Casey Reid 1 min read

 Is Video Poker Beatable?

 Yes, with perfect strategy and optimal machine selection, video poker offers one of the highest expected return rates among casino games—up to 99.54% for Jacks or Better on ideal pay tables.
-However, the game remains a game of chance, and variance can lead to losing streaks.
+However, the game remains a game of chance, and Variance can lead to losing streaks.

 What Are the Best Variants for Long-Term Profitability?